Asifp6021/budget-app/logic.md

 and i pushing that object into array that i created before.

 and parseInt -> converts string into number. because object taking amount value as string that's why had to convert it to number.

+updataUi() <- this function gonna be big fucntion it is responsible changing all the ui after each changes.

+clearInput() <- when user types value in input box when clicks on add button or prsses enter. after that i clearing input box.

 */